douzepouze/gsoc18-qemu/notes.md

       - Can interact with 'child' objects/devices
       - Interconnect devices/irqs
       - Set _realized_ property in children to _true_

+---

+## Refine button-set-state design

+- Remove microbit.json again
+  - Move to more general api --> stimulate.json
+- Set mapping either as `MachineClass` or `MachineState` property
+- In button-set-state, get object from tree with `object_resolve_path`
+- Get gpio for button from mapping
+- Stimulate gpio

 # Notes 05/27

 - Fix SuHang tests with symlink outside OOT build dist to tests